-As well as the successful Defender Of The Crown and Rocket Ranger, Cinemaware were behind the game SDI for the C64.
+Following the successful conversions of Defender Of The Crown and Rocket Ranger, Cinemaware were also due to release a conversion of their S.D.I game for the C64.

-SDI is not to be confused with the SEGA SDI game which was in the arcades of the same name.
-This was produced in a similiar mould to DOTC and Rocket Ranger with the occasional 1st person perspective scene.
+S.D.I is not to be confused with the SEGA S.D.I game, which was in the arcades around the same time period.
+This was a game produced in a similar mould to DOTC and Rocket Ranger, with the occasional 1st person perspective scene.

-It is not quite known exactly why the C64 conversion never made it like the other titles.
-It can only be assumed that Cinemaware moved onto the higher platforms and away from the C64 at that time.
-There are also no credits at this point in time, but it is assumed that it would be the same developers as those behind the other released games.
-Confirmation needed on this.
+It was not known exactly why the C64 conversion never made it out like the other titles when we first started out research.
+It could only be assumed that Cinemaware moved onto the higher platforms and away from the C64 at that time.

-Bob Jacob revealed to an interview with RVG, that the C64 version was delayed due to the programmer not being quite up to the task (at the time – but later becoming very good).
+Bob Jacob revealed to an interview with RVG in 2016, that the C64 version was delayed due to the programmer not being quite up to the task (at the time – but later becoming very good).
 We’re not completely sure though who the programmer was, so hopefully Bob can be prompted to remember.

 Contributions: Unknown, Martin from Stadium 64, Andrew Fisher, Paul Koller, Bob Jacob, Ross Sillifant, Nate, Peter Weighill